-You will receive ONE prescription for pain medication.
-No refills on narcotics will be authorized for this procedure, so please use them wisely.
-Refills on all other prescriptions will not be authorized after hours or on weekends.
+You will receive ONE refill on your prescription pain medication.
+Refills on all prescriptions will not be authorized after hours or on weekends.
 Please plan ahead accordingly.
 If you are taking narcotics for any other reason prior to your procedure, please take this into consideration.
-Consultation with your pain management physician prior to your surgery is highly encouraged & is the responsibility of the patient.
+Consultation with your pain management physician prior to your surgery is highly encouraged and is the responsibility of the patient.